dgerabagi/aiascent-dev/prompt.md

 # Artifact A64: V2V Academy - Lesson 1.3 - The Citizen Architect
 # Date Created: C62
 # Author: AI Model & Curator
+# Updated on: C64 (Expand content for all personas and add new section on the architect's role in society)

 - **Key/Value for A0:**
 - **Description:** The detailed content for Lesson 1.3 of the V2V Academy, "The Citizen Architect," designed for the interactive report viewer.
 It includes three parallel versions of the content for different learner personas.